Place guides

 Internet availability can vary inside the same city or metro area.

-Place names are not availability guarantees
+Place names are not availability guarantees.

 A provider may advertise service in a city, region, or metro area without serving every address inside it.
 City-level and region-level pages can provide useful context, but real availability still depends on the exact premises, local access network, building wiring, address qualification, installation path, and provider systems.